remance/Masendor/data/arcade/action/readme.md

-Sub-unit action
+Subunit action

+There are 2 files for action system in arcade mode:

+- char for animation that use general weapon type

-the file need to be in this format: id,action name, gear/equipment related to the action, animation name to play, list of propoerties
+the file need to be in this structure: action name, gear/equipment related to the action, animation name to play, list of propoerties

+equipment for list of action that each weapon can perform and based animation name.
+The animation the file need to be in this structure:
+ID, Name (weapon), Action (animation name that needed to be in animation data, the system will search and match using race, mount, hand, and weapon type in the subunit object in game.), Properties

 List of action properties:
 "movable": animation can be performed when moving and moving can be initiate during animation